-&lt;sup>56 Re Minister for Immigration and Multicultural and Indigenous Affairs; Ex parte Lam (2003) 214 CLR 1 at [76] (McHugh and Gummow JJ); see also C Saunders and K Le Roy, The Rule of Law (2003) Federation Press at 185 (Gleeson).
+&lt;sup>55 Re Minister for Immigration and Multicultural and Indigenous Affairs; Ex parte Lam (2003) 214 CLR 1 at [76] (McHugh and Gummow JJ); see also C Saunders and K Le Roy, The Rule of Law (2003) Federation Press at 185 (Gleeson).

-the description of a "Supreme Court of a State", is that it is beyond the legislative power of the States so to alter the constitution or character of its Supreme Court that it ceases to meet that constitutional description.
+- 30. Although there is no strict separation of the judicial power at State level, and s 75(v) entrenches only the judicial review of Commonwealth executive action, Ch III nevertheless partially implements some similar features of the rule of law at State level.
+Constitutional limitations on State legislative power are enforceable by the judiciary.
+One such limitation, imposed by the requirement of Ch III that there be a body fitting the description of a "Supreme Court of a State", is that it is beyond the legislative power of the States so to alter the constitution or character of its Supreme Court that it ceases to meet that constitutional description.
 That limitation, in turn, entrenches in those Supreme Courts their ability to declare and enforce the legal limits on State executive and judicial power by persons and bodies other than the Supreme Court.
-Similarly, the "autochthonous expedient" provided for in s 77(iii), which denies State legislative power to confer on a State court a power or function that would render it an unfit repository for the exercise of federal judicial power, limits the ability of State Parliaments to, for example, impair the independence and impartiality of such courts.
+State legislative power to confer on a State court a power or function that would render it an unfit repository for the exercise of federal judicial power, limits the ability of State Parliaments to, for example, impair the independence and impartiality of such courts. - 31.

-- 10 32.
 Each of these features of Ch III whether express or implied represents a partial implementation by the Constitution of the basal conception of the rule of law: that of a government of laws, not people.
-Indeed, Ch III has been described as revealing a "clear and coherent vision of the rule of law one that is firmly anchored in the text and structure of the Constitution". - 33.
+Indeed, Ch III has been described as revealing a "clear and coherent vision of the rule of law one that is firmly anchored in the text and structure of the Constitution".
 That said, decisions of this Court reveal that the constitutional implementation of the rule of law in Australia is far from wholesale, regardless of which conception one invokes.
-For example, while a State Parliament cannot confer on a State court a power or function that impairs its institutional integrity in such a way as to render it unfit to exercise federal judicial power, those Parliaments remain competent to: - 20 i. enact ad hominem legislation; - enact retrospective legislation, including retrospective criminal offences, or which serves to overcome the effect of a judicial decision;
+For example, while a State Parliament cannot confer on a State court a power or function that impairs its institutional integrity in such a way as to render it unfit to exercise federal judicial power, 62 those Parliaments remain competent to: - a. enact ad hominem legislation;